sysfce2/AviSynth_masktools/README.md

     Parameter "clamp_float"

-    True: clamps 32 bit float to valid ranges, which is 0..1 for Luma or for RGB color space and -0.5..0.5 for YUV chroma UV channels
+    0: no clamp 1: standard clamp which is 0..1 for Luma or for RGB color space and -0.5..0.5 for YUV chroma UV 2: same as 1 but chroma UV clamp same as luma 0..1
-    Default false
+	Default 0
   - new option for Lut expressions:

     parameter "scale_inputs" (default "none")